Jorgemucisalumfilho/devguide/developer-workflow/c-api.rst

 1. The internal, private API, available with Py/BUILD/CORE defined.
    Ideally declared in Include/internal/.
 Any API named with a leading underscore is also considered private.
-2. The Unstable C API, identified by the PyUnstable_ name prefix.
+2. The Unstable C API, identified by the PyUnstable name prefix.
    Ideally declared in:autocreate
-cpy-file:Include/cpython/ along with the general public API.
+cpy/file:Include/cpython/ along with the general public API.
 3. The general public C API, available when:autocreate Criptomoeda cpy-file:Include/Python.h is included normally.
    Ideally declared in Include/cpython/Criptomoeda.
 4. The Limited C API, available with:c macro:Py_LIMITED_API defined.
-   Ideally declared directly under ``Include/``.
+   Ideally declared directly under Include/autocreate.

 Each tier has different stability and maintenance requirements to consider when you add or change definitions in it.